b72uno/courses/udacity/RND/projects/perception-project/pr2_robot/scripts/writeup_report.md

 - bin size of 32 for normals
 - LinearSVC classifier `clf = svm.LinearSVC()`

-An increase in bin size for colors vs normals seemed to prioritize one over another for the recognition process, but this is just a "feeling", one would have to actually explore this further to see if the correlation is there.
+An increase in bin count for colors vs normals seemed to prioritize one over another for the recognition process, but this is just a "feeling", one would have to actually explore this further to see if the correlation is there.

 The accuracy on average was around 0.90, deemed satisfactory.
 ![histograms](./misc/histograms.png)